Working with ministerial offices

 Operational matters

-All hospitality provided at events delivering government objectives where attendance included persons other than departmental officials, consisted of general catering for working meals or light refreshments.
+All hospitality provided at events delivering government objectives where attendance included people other than departmental officials, consisted of general catering for working meals or light refreshments.
 The approximate cost was:

 • 1 July 2023 to 30 June 2024: $241,911